schuang/advanced-python-series/workshop-1/20-class-2.md

 # Python Classes: Syntax and Grammar

-This guide covers the fundamental syntax and grammar for creating and using classes in Python.
-It focuses on the "how," explaining the core components you will use to build your own objects.
+This guide covers fundamental syntax for creating and using classes in Python.

 ## The Core Concept: Blueprints and Instances

-Before diving into the syntax, let's clarify the two core concepts: a "class" and an "object."
+Two core concepts:

-*   A **Class** is a **blueprint**.
-It's a template that defines the structure and behavior of something.
-For example, we can write a `Molecule` class that defines that all molecules must have a `name` and a set of `coordinates`.
+- Class: a blueprint defining structure and behavior
+  - Example: `Molecule` class defines that all molecules have `name` and `coordinates`

-*   An **Object** is a specific **instance** created from that blueprint.
-Using our `Molecule` class, we can create many distinct molecule objects, like `water` or `caffeine`.
-They are both created from the same `Molecule` blueprint, but they are separate objects, each holding its own specific data (its own name and coordinates).
+- Object: a specific instance created from the blueprint
+  - Example: `water` and `caffeine` objects created from `Molecule` class
+  - Each holds its own unique data

-### Why is this worth the effort?
+### Why use classes?

-In a script, you might have dozens of "loose" variables for each molecule you are analyzing.
-This is error-prone.
-The class-based approach allows you to create a single, coherent `water` object.
-This object *knows* its own name and coordinates.
-You don't pass its data *to* a function; you ask the object to run its *own* method (e.g., `water.calculate_center_of_mass()`).
-This bundling of data and behavior is what makes your code safer, more organized, and ultimately easier to debug and share.
+Scripts with loose variables are error-prone.
+Classes provide:

+- Single, coherent object (e.g., `water`) that knows its own data
+- Call methods on the object (e.g., `water.calculate_center_of_mass()`)
+- Bundle data and behavior together
+- Safer, more organized, easier to debug and share

 ## The Basic Structure: `class` and `__init__`

-Everything starts with the `class` keyword, followed by the name of the class.
-Inside the class, you define special functions called **methods**.
-A method is simply a function that "belongs" to a class.

-The most important method is `__init__`.
-This is the **constructor**.
-It is called automatically by Python every time you create a new instance of the class.
-Its primary job is to set up the initial state of the object by creating its **attributes**.
+Basic components:

+- `class` keyword followed by class name
+- Methods: functions that belong to a class
+- `__init__`: the constructor
+  - Called automatically when creating new instance
+  - Sets up initial state by creating attributes

 ```python
 class Molecule: